Thirteen Colonies: 18th century

 As the 18th century progressed, colonists began to settle far from the Atlantic coast.
 Pennsylvania, Virginia, Connecticut, and Maryland all laid claim to the land in the Ohio River valley.
 The colonies engaged in a scramble to purchase land from Indian tribes, as the British insisted that claims to land should rest on legitimate purchases.
-Virginia was particularly intent on western expansion, and most of the elite Virginia families invested in the Ohio Company to promote the settlement of Ohio Country.
+Virginia was particularly intent on western expansion, and most of the elite Virginia families invested in the Ohio Company to promote the settlement of the Ohio Country.